Shannon-E-Taylor/AGETS/03_Investigations_using_MAP_network/Readme.md

 # Network analysis

+These scripts are provided for reproducibility of the manuscript and as examples; we do not expect that they will generalize to other systems.
+Please see the manuscript for details on the analysis provided here.

 After running our MCMC, we can analyse our parameter sets.
 These are provided in the `param_sets` folder.

 We can further analyse this parameter set: `01_MAP_network_analysis.ipynb` provides code to reprouduce panels in Figure 3 of the manuscript.